-Conversely, we also need to engage with the world in the same ways Jesus would be.
+Conversely, we also need to engage with the world in the same ways Jesus would.

 In either case, we want the world to see our distinctive prayerfulness (Luke 11:1), patience (1 Tim.
 1:16), and purity (1 John 3:3).

-Additionally, we want to proclaim the gospel, as well as living it.
+Additionally, we want to proclaim the gospel, as well as live a Christlike lifestyle.

 Indeed, we live in a sinful and secular world.
 But by all means, we should display uncommon gentleness (Matt.
 11:29), humility (Phil.
 2:4–5), and service towards others.

 And despite criticism, persecution, or rejection, we should live to honor Christ (Luke 6:35).